UkoeHB/bevy_kot/bevy_kot_ecs/README.md

 # ECS

 [`ReactCommands`] makes it easy to register and unregister ECS hooks.
+Reactors are most useful when you need to pass information (e.g. entity IDs) into a reaction system.

 ### Reaction Triggers